Written by Ryan McGuine //

 It is not clear whether the arrow of causality necessarily points from increased energy consumption towards economic growth.
 Energy consumption is endogenous to a given economy — that is, it is constantly changing in response to the prevailing economic conditions.
 As such, economic growth also enables increased energy consumption.
 If the incomes of a large portion of a country’s population increase due to sustained economic growth, the population can afford to spend more money on energy.

-Finally, fossil fuel combustion, which still accounts for the largest share of energy sources for all industries, results in both local ambient air pollution and global ambient air pollution.
+Finally, fossil fuel combustion, which still accounts for the largest share of energy inputs for all industries, results in both local ambient air pollution and global ambient air pollution.
 Since energy consumption increases with economic growth, countries typically see rapid increases in air pollution as they strive to meet the energy demands of their economy.
-Gradually, local ambient air pollution tends to decline due to the combined effects of the energy intensity dynamics described above, as well as fear of decreasing energy supply and environmental regulations aimed at reducing pollution.
-Global ambient air pollution is more difficult to mitigate, and the pattern of declining emissions is historically nonexistent as incomes rise.
+Gradually, local ambient air pollution tends to decline due to the combined effects of structural change toward services, better embedded technology, and improved regulation.
+Global ambient air pollution is more difficult to mitigate, and the same pattern of declining emissions is nonexistent.
 Below are plots of SO2 (a local pollutant) and CO2 (a global pollutant) over time.